Oh no! You have a tick on you and it's bitten you. What do you do? Get if off of you as quickly and safely as you can.

 removal-ab.jpg

 If you develop a rash, terrible headaches or muscle aches within a few weeks see your doctor.
-Be sure to tell him you were bitten by a tick.
+Be sure to tell the physician you were bitten by a tick.

 Reference and photo from: https://www.cdc.gov/ticks/removing_a_tick.html